kmdn89/data_theorem_rest_sdk/README.md

 # data_theorem_rest_sdk

-A simple HTTP networking library for Kotlin/Android.
+A simple HTTPS networking library for Kotlin/Android.

 ## Features

-- [x] Makes HTTP `GET`/`POST` requests
+- [x] Makes HTTPS `GET`/`POST` requests
 - [x] Makes Network Requests using [coroutines]
-- [x] Build new Database when needed [Room]
+- [x] Builds new Database when needed [Room]
-- [x] Persist data into your database
+- [x] Persists data into your database
 - [x] History of all requests can be displayed onto the console

 ## SDK Implementation steps :

-1. Add the JitPack repository to your root build file `settings.gradle` by including `maven{ url 'https://jitpack.io'}` in your repositories
+1. Add the JitPack repository to your root build file `settings.gradle` by including `maven{ url 'https://jitpack.io'}` in your repositories block

 ```groovy
 repositories {